Create a DIY Birthday party hat to match any party theme using scrapbook paper and yarn! Free template and SVG cut file to help you get started.

 DIY Birthday Party Hat

-- Decorative scrapbook paper for hat
+- Decorative scrapbook paper

-- Yarn for pom pom
+- Yarn for the pom pom

 - Scoring board